Use This Port Code List To Find LOCODEs, Port Names, and Seaport Codes For International Seaports.

-This seaport code locator is more useful than looking up a world ports list.
-Using the locator is as easy as using Google Maps.
+Using this seaport code locator is as easy as using Google Maps.
 Both seaports and airports are included.
-Search by port name, seaport code, or city and immediately be taken to the seaport on the map.
-Clicking on the seaport will display specific information like port code, region, latitude/longitude position, and other key points.
+Search by port name, seaport code, or city and you’ll immediately see the port on the map.
+Clicking on the port will display specific information like port code, region, latitude/longitude position, and other key points.

 Click here if you would prefer to focus more on airports and their codes.

-This structure is used by most major shipping companies and freight forwarders and is seen throughout the manufacturing industry and trade-related activities.
-These codes pop up on bills of lading, invoices, and contracts to make sure that all parties in the supply chain are on the same page.
+This structure is used by most major shipping companies and freight forwarders.
+These codes appear on bills of lading, invoices, and contracts to make sure that all parties in the supply chain are aligned.